 Gorelick Galleries at Harris Campus

 On January 27, 2015, CPCC opened its second Bill and Patty Gorelick Gallery in the Harris Conference Center located on the college’s Harris Campus.
+“The Harris Conference Center serves an estimated 25,000 visitors each year, and we are thrilled to provide our clients and guests with the added experience of an in-house gallery,” said Quincy Foil White, associate vice president of CPCC Services Corporation.

 For its latest installation, the Bill and Patty Gorelick Gallery at Harris Conference Center is pleased to announce “The Penland School Series” will be on view from February 2017 – December 2017.
 CPCC is grateful for the opportunity to partner with Penland School of Crafts.
 The exhibit boasts a wide variety of work from many Penland students and instructors.
 This unique group exhibit features works from Eleanor Annand, Critz Campbell, Beatrice Coron, Daniel Essig, Mercedes Jelinek, Robert Johnson, Ann Marie Kennedy, Janet Link, Rachel Meginnes, Kenny Pieper, Justin Rothshank, Gertrude Smith, Tom Spleth, Eileen Wallace, Jane Wells Harrison, George Bucquet, David Caldwell, David Chatt, Courtney Dodd, Nick Fruin, Pinkney Herbert, Tara Locklear, Jeannine Marchand, Jack Mauch, Steve Miller, Ronan Peterson, Anthony Ulinski.